 The BC emission factor is derived as the average of the data found in Olmez et al. (1988), England et al. (2007) and the Speciate database (US EPA, 2011).

 The TSP, PM10 and PM2.5 emission factors represent filterable PM emissions and are based on a sulphur content of 1%.
 Note that condensable PM emission factors are also provided in US EPA (1998), Chapter 1.3.

+Heavy metal and POPs emission factors are not available for the Tier 2 approach.
+Please use Tier 1 emission factors.

-Table 3-12 Tier 2 emission factors for source category 1.A.1.a, dry bottom boilers using natural gas
+Table 3-12 Tier 2 emission factors for source category 1.A.1.a, boilers using natural gas